 Broadly speaking, social interactions arise when individuals (or households) affect each other's decisions, preferences, information sets, and outcomes, directly rather than indirectly through markets.
-These interpersonal effects are known as endogenous social effects, when individuals care both about the kinds of cars they drive or the education they acquire, and also about outcomes of others, such as the kinds of cars or the education of their friends.
-Therefore, own decisions and those of others in the same social milieu are in some sense simultaneously determined.
+These interpersonal effects are known as endogenous social effects when own decisions and those of others in the same social milieu are inter-dependent.
+For instance, this occurs when individuals care not only about their own outcomes but also about the outcomes of others, such as the kinds of cars owned by their friends or their education decisions.
 Individuals may also care about personal characteristics of others, that is whether they are young or old, black or white, rich or poor, trendy or conventional, and so on, and about other attributes of the social milieu that may not be properly characterized as deliberate decisions of others.
 Such effects are known as exogenous social or contextual effects.
 We address below the particular difficulties that they pose for estimation.
 In addition, individuals in the same or similar social settings may act similarly because they share common unobservable factors or face similar institutional environments.
 Such an interaction pattern is known as correlated effects.
 This terminology is due to Manski (1993), who emphasized the difficulty of separately identifying endogenous from contextual effects in linear-in-means models, as well as identifying social effects - whether endogenous or exogenous (contextual) - from correlated effects.